 Step #7 Edit Your Research Paper

 You also look to see if your references and citations are correct.
 Did you cite everything you need to?
-Does your paper follow the correct style and format for MLA, APA, Chicago Style or whatever reference style you need to use?
+Does your paper follow the right style and format for MLA, APA, Chicago Style, or whatever reference style you need to use?

 Maybe you don’t want to write an inspiring research paper.
-Maybe you just want to get it done and hope it gets a “good enough” grade.
+Perhaps you want to get it done and hope it gets a “good enough” grade.
 If that’s you, skip some of these steps, and rush to write your research paper.